 Historic Sustainability Plans available here.

-DOE is regularly evaluated on its progress toward meeting sustainability goals, and reports progress on sustainability metrics and the SRIP to OMB.
-In this ninth-annual public posting of federal agency scorecards, the FY 2019 scorecard serves as a benchmark to see where DOE has been successful in achieving its sustainability goals, reducing emissions, reducing operating costs, and identifying opportunities for improvement.
+OMB publishes annual federal scorecards that demonstrate agency sustainability performance.
+DOE’s FY 2020 scorecard serves as a benchmark to see where the Department has been successful in achieving its sustainability goals, reducing emissions, minimizing operating costs, and identifying opportunities for improvement.

-The federal government must lead by example, thus agencies set and strive to meet aggressive targets for saving energy and water, reducing greenhouse gas emissions, and reducing waste.
-Based on benchmarks in the scorecard, DOE will update its annual plant to continue building on accomplishments and find additional ways to meet and exceed its clean energy goals.
+The federal government must lead by example; thus, agencies set and strive to meet aggressive targets for saving energy and water, reducing greenhouse gas emissions, and reducing waste.
+Based on benchmarks in the scorecard, DOE will update its annual Sustainability Plan to continue building on accomplishments and find additional ways to meet and exceed its sustainability goals.

 Historic OMB Scorecards available here.

 For additional information about planning and reporting, contact SPD.